Smontillo/BCS_VSC/README.md

 ### Repository Files
 Libraries used:
 - Numpy      → Mathematical functions, random number generators and linear algebra routines.
-- Matplotlib.pyplot → Plotting
+- Matplotlib → Plotting
 - Numba      → Just-in-time compiler to accelerate numerical functions.

 The *BCS.py* file is the main code of this repository.
 It minimizes the BCS equations through a combination of the bisection searching method and a Self Consistent Field (SCF) approach (check Supporting Information Section V or Technical Details below).